hnsl/librcd/blog-post.md

 The fiber id in librcd (`rcd_fid_t`) is instead a 128 bit number (`uint128_t`).
 This is large enough that the possibility of wrap around can be completely dismissed and the life of a fiber is represented with a handle that is assumed to be unique forever.
 Librcd also has a `rcd_sub_fiber_t*` and its relationship with `rcd_fid_t` is analogous with the relationship between `fstr_mem_t*` and `fstr_t`.
 The sub fiber pointer represents ownership of a fiber which will be synchronously cancelled and cleaned up on exit when the allocation is free'd through use of memory destructors (a feature in librcd).
 The `rcd_fid_t` is however a global reference that can be used anywhere and shared wildly.

 Let's look at some actual examples.
 Assume we have a program which receives warnings from a sensor and as soon as we receive one we should do an internet API call to a system that logs how many times the warning was triggered.
 This remote API could be down sometimes in which case the program should retry the API call until it's successful.
-Because this API call can take unspecified time we want to concurrently keep counting the triggered warnings and report the number of warnings since the last successful report.
+Because this API call can take an unspecified time we want to concurrently keep counting the triggered warnings and report the number of warnings since the last successful report.
 What we need in that case is some form of synchronized counter that can log the number of events.

 Librcd comes with a small library called ifc which has solutions for common concurrency problems.
 It includes an "event" solution we could use here that is analogous to [eventfd(2)](http://man7.org/linux/man-pages/man2/eventfd.2.html).
 It's implemented as follows: